YiranJing/YiranJing/Douugh_Experience/README.md

 ### Improve data quality is more valuable than modelling:
 I am not saying good model is not important, but data quality is the pre-condition of good prediction result.
 Apart from dealing with missing value and default value, discovering incorrect value and inconsistent value is more tricky.
 During NN model turning process, I realized that the noise and error in the data gives the implicit limitation of model performance, (*possible we can get an insensible incorrect model if the training data is further away from the unknown data in the future*).
 Therefore, I need to keep improving data quality in my mind.
+##### The ways to find and then fix incorrect values:
+Some incorrect values are not easy to find and fix.
+But as long as it is possible to fix, the more confidence we will have in the final prediction result.
+There are some rules I learnt from practice that can help us discorver incorrect values:
+1. Analysis the FN predictions's behavor of a reasomable model.
+For example.
+If my model predict "Apple" to "Laptop" rather than "Fruit", then I use text similarity to search in the whole dataset, also background/business knowledge to justify if the original label is wrong.
+2. Understand the whole system running rules to avoid change correct value to incorrect values.
+Also these background knowlesge can help us fingure out some depedent observations.
+For example, 'financial service' and 'bank fee' can happen at the same time based on the same transaction.
+Realize these invisible patterns can help the model training later on.

+### Unittest and Pytest are as important as write new functions.
+Some small unknown mistake can lead to significant influence, and the more functions I wrote, the more likely I made mistakes.
+I realized the importance of using Functools and pytest to test my previous code.
+To minimize the rist/avoid making mistakes again, since Week 6, I begin to write pytest at the same time I write new function.

 ## Practical Skills I Leart at Douugh
 ### Week 1: